-Safety instructions for Ex areas Take note of the Ex specific safety i
+Safety instructions for Ex areas

 Take note of the Ex specific safety instructions for Ex applications.
 These instructions are attached as documents to each instrument with Ex approval and are part of the operating instructions.

 Editing status: 2021-11-25